KuroganeToyama/blog/src/content/blog/2025-08-05-madoka-magica-rebellion.md

 To begin, the proper title is *Puella Magi Madoka Magica the Movie: The Rebellion Story*.
 If you're interested, the Japanese title is 劇場版 魔法少女まどか☆マギカ［新編］叛逆の物語 (Gekijouban Mahou Shoujo Madoka Magika [Shinpen]: Hangyaku no Monogatari).
 But I'm just gonna refer to the movie as *Rebellion*.

 *Rebellion* is the third Madoka Magica movie.
 The first and second movies are remakes of the 12 anime episodes, with upgraded graphics and new original soundtracks. *Rebellion* is the sequel to the 12 anime episodes.
-I can spend 3 hours yapping about why *Rebellion* is amazing and I would still have more stuff to talk about.
+I could spend 3 hours yapping about why *Rebellion* is amazing and I would still have more stuff to talk about.
 So no, I ain't gonna do that here.
 Instead, this blog is a compilation of things that I enjoyed about the movie.

 #### 1. Holy Quintet Transformation Sequence